Skip to main content

 2. Remove the Event Group – All Layers layer from the Contents Pane.

-Repair the paths for BAM
+Create the repair paths for BAM

 5. Copy and paste an Arch E Layout to preserve the original layout template, then rename the layout for your incident.